 You are watching: How to say thank you in dutch

-If all this is too much trouble to remember, bedankt is proper just about any time and anywhere among Dutch speakers.
-However don't worry over it; most Dutch world you encounter will certainly be pleasantly surprised the you've taken the time to learn any kind of Dutch in ~ all.
+If all this is too much trouble to remember, bedankt is appropriate just about any time and anywhere among Dutch speakers.
+But don't fret over it; most Dutch people you encounter will be pleasantly surprised that you've taken the time to learn any Dutch at all.

 |Dank u||Thank you (formal)|